 The Florida Rural Health Association (FRHA) provides resources on local health providers and networks in rural Florida.
 The Florida State Office of Rural Health (SORH) strives to ensure that rural residents have access to quality healthcare.

-Treatment Barriers and Staying Sober in Rural Florida
+Barriers to Treatment in Rural Areas in Florida

 Residents of rural counties in Florida often have lower incomes than those in suburban and urban counties, and many fall below the poverty line.
 Unemployment, manual labor, and low-paying jobs are common.
 Residents often do not complete high school.
 This coupled with the fact that there may not seem like much to do in a rural community can contribute to drug abuse.
 Boredom, stress, and lack of education are all risk factors for drug use.